Eldridge Cleaver: Black Panther Party

-Cleaver was released from prison on December 12, 1966, with the help of Edward Michael Keating, founder of Ramparts magazine.
-He was writing for Ramparts magazine and organizing efforts to revitalize the Organization of Afro-American Unity.
-The Black Panther Party (BPP) was only two months old.
-He then joined the Oakland-based BPP, serving as Minister of Information, or spokesperson.
-What initially attracted Cleaver to the Panthers, as opposed to other prominent groups, was their commitment to armed struggle.
+Upon his release, Cleaver continued writing for Ramparts and was also organizing efforts to revitalize the OAAU.
+The Black Panther Party (BPP) was then only two months old.
+Cleaver joined the Oakland-based BPP, serving as Minister of Information, or spokesperson.
+What initially attracted him to the Panthers, as opposed to other radical groups, was the BPP's commitment to armed struggle.

-In 1967, Cleaver, along with Marvin X, Ed Bullins, and Ethna Wyatt, formed the Black House political/cultural center in San Francisco.
+In 1967, he, along with Marvin X, Ed Bullins, and Ethna Wyatt, formed the Black House political/cultural center in San Francisco.
 Amiri Baraka, Sonia Sanchez, Askia Toure, Sarah Webster Fabio, Art Ensemble of Chicago, Avotcja, Reginald Lockett, Emory Douglas, Samuel Napier, Bobby Hutton, Huey Newton, and Bobby Seale were Black House regulars.
-The same year, he married Kathleen Neal Cleaver (divorced 1987), with whom he would have son Ahmad Maceo Eldridge (born 1969, Algeria; died 2018, Saudi Arabia) and daughter Joju Younghi (born July 31, 1970, North Korea).
+In 1967, he married Kathleen Neal Cleaver.
+They divorced in 1987.
+They had a son, Ahmad Maceo Eldridge, born 1969, Algeria, died 2018, Saudi Arabia, and a daughter, Joju Younghi, born July 31, 1970, North Korea.

+In 1968, Cleaver was arrested on violation of parole by association with individual(s) of bad reputation, and control and possession of firearms.
+He petitioned for habeas corpus to the Solano County Court, and was granted it along with a release of a $50,000 bail.

 Cleaver was a presidential candidate in 1968 on the ticket of the Peace and Freedom Party.
-Having been born on August 31, 1935, Cleaver would not have been the requisite 35 years of age until more than a year after Inauguration Day 1969.
-(Although the Constitution requires that the President be at least 35 years of age, it does not specify whether he need have reached that age at the time of nomination, or election, or inauguration.)
-Courts in both Hawaii and New York held that he could be excluded from the ballot because he could not possibly meet the Constitutional criteria.
-Cleaver and his running mate Judith Mage received 36,571 votes (0.05%).
+Having been born on August 31, 1935, he would not have been the requisite 35 years of age until more than a year after Inauguration Day 1969.
+Although the Constitution requires the president to be at least 35 years of age, it does not specify whether the age must be reached at the time of nomination, election, or inauguration.
+Courts in Hawaii and New York held that Cleaver could be excluded from the ballot because he did not meet the Constitutional criteria.